-That is roughly equivalent of 5.6 million Iranians, 18 million Americans, or 80 million Indians.
 How many of those 80,000-- are you willing to wager--were children?
-Had you heard of the “black widows” some 10 years ago, before crozny, when the same Jihadists were running around being the same murderous miscreants they have always been?
+Had you heard of the “black widows” some 10 years ago, before Crozny, when the same Jihadists were running around being the same murderous miscreants they have always been?

 But then I think about “us” again.
-Of all the many years that we—the Persians—have abused our own various national minorities and in particular the Kurds—and I use abuse here to encompass all of our various shameful deeds, withholding oil money for regional development, preventing them from studying their own beautiful, ancient language in schools and universities, putting their children to work in backbreaking construction jobs, the occasional de facto economic blockades, as well bombing their houses and cities , tormenting their families, and torturing their activists, never once, to my knowledge, have they ventured to seek us in “our” cities or schools in order to kill and to avenge their mistreatment.
+Of all the many years that we—the Persians—have abused our own various national minorities and in particular the Kurds—and I use abuse here to encompass all of our various shameful deeds such as withholding oil money for regional development, preventing them from studying their own beautiful, ancient language in schools and universities, and putting their children to work in backbreaking construction jobs, or the ongoing de facto economic blockades, as well bombing their houses and cities , tormenting their families, and torturing their activists, never once, to my knowledge, have they ventured to seek us in “our” cities or schools in order to kill and to avenge their mistreatment.

 Why not?
 What is it that holds them back?
 They are both Muslims and an abused national minority, aren’t they?
 What causes the inhibitions?
 How long will it last?

 I know the Chechens have been brutalized, but what kind of a society will they create even if “liberated” from the brutal yoke of the Russians?
 What did the poor Ossetians ever do to deserve this?
-What control do these wretched Ossetians ever have over the decisions of the “reformed” KGB strongman?
+What control do these wretched Ossetians ever have over the decisions of this supposedly “reformed” KGB strongman Putin?
 Or those of an ex-Communist Party apparatchik, Yeltsin?
-Did they help Stalin forcibly exile to Serbia all those Chechens years ago?
-Did they exert any kind of an influence on the Tsars before that?
+Did they help Stalin forcibly exile to

 Why is it that it is O.K. to take children hostages, to torment them, to force nudity upon them, to imprison them in a hot gym, to starve and dehydrate them, to shoot them in the back, give them urine-soaked cloths to suck on, to scar them permanently for life, and yet it wasn’t “acceptable” to feed them some barbequed teacher?